 Brand Extensions

 Moving on to brand extension, this method, too, uses the same existing brand name to launch a new product category.
-What this trick does is familiarise the consumers quickly with the new product and rely on the brand’s well-established reputation.
-Moreover, this way, the product is welcomed into the market and doesn’t face the usual risks and threats any newly launched brand or product may face.
+This trick familiarises consumers quickly with the latest product and relies on the brand’s well-established reputation.
+Moreover, the product is welcomed into the market and doesn’t face the usual risks and threats that any newly launched brand or product may face.

 Multi Brands

-As for multi-brands, it’s the combination of several brands together in a certain product category (e.g. Procter & Gamble).
-The beauty of this practice is that it allows companies to spread widely in the market to suit the needs and the varying values of the consumers.
-It cuts down the number of competitive companies and creates a dynamic workflow that is as hard as it is lucrative.
+Multi-branding combines several brands in a specific product category (e.g., Procter & Gamble).
+This practice is beautiful because it allows companies to spread widely in the market to suit consumers’ needs and varying values.
+It reduces the number of competitive companies and creates a dynamic workflow that is as hard as it is lucrative.

 New Brands

 Lastly, we have new brands.
-Sometimes, a company seeks a fresh start or a fresh perspective when its old brand name starts losing its sparkle.
-Establishing a new brand name is a popular solution to introduce a new product category in the market.
-Not to intersect with brand extension, companies with great brand names seek an extension as opposed to poor brand names who direct their efforts into creating new brands.
+Sometimes, a company seeks a fresh start or perspective when its old brand name starts losing sparkle.
+Establishing a new brand name is a popular solution for introducing a new product category.
+Not to intersect with brand extension, companies with great brand names seek an extension as opposed to poor brand names, who direct their efforts into creating new brands.

 Brand Your Product: How to Build Your Brand Strategy

 Logos are very expressive.
-A great logo will save lots of time, effort, and money on the marketing process.
+A great logo will save lots of time, effort, and money on marketing.
 You should know how to design a good, modern logo.

-The concept and mission of the business should be highlighted in the brand image.
-It should be integrated into each step the company takes, even if it’s just giving a comment to a local journalist.
+The brand image should highlight the business’s concept and mission.
+It should also be integrated into each step the company takes, even just commenting on a local journalist.

-Having a brand voice is a great method to unify your brand’s written and visual content.
+Having a brand voice is an excellent method to unify your brand’s written and visual content.
 It can potentially signify the brand among other competitive companies in the market.

-The easiest way to conceptualise a tagline is by summarising a company’s key concepts, mission, and vision in one short sentence.
-This sentence is the tagline sought after, and also pure gold.
+The easiest way to conceptualise a tagline is to summarise a company’s key concepts, mission, and vision in one short sentence.
+This sentence is the tagline sought after and also pure gold.

-Maintaining integrity all the way is one of the binding elements for creating a successful brand at several stages.
+Maintaining integrity is one of the binding elements for creating a successful brand at several stages.

-Consistency is the step that no brand should ever neglect at any point in its business.
-Regardless of the nature of the company’s short or long-term goals, being consistent will allow the brand to achieve better numbers and retain a good reputation.
+No brand should neglect consistency at any point in its business.
+Consistency will allow the brand to achieve better numbers and retain a good reputation regardless of the company’s short- or long-term goals.

 How to Boost Brand Building

-• Prioritise Referrals: How do starting businesses increase referrals?
+Prioritise Referrals: How do starting businesses increase referrals?
 Simple!
-It’s all about clear placement among the target audience, presenting the brand’s objectives and vision and highlighting its niche.
+It’s all about precise placement among the target audience, presenting the brand’s objectives and vision and highlighting its niche.

-• Value Right: The aforementioned points enable business owners to guarantee a premium valuation, which is the additional qualities or characteristics that make a company more valuable than similar entities in the market.
+Value Right: The points mentioned above enable business owners to guarantee a premium valuation, which is the additional qualities or characteristics that make a company more valuable than similar entities in the market.

 Brand Development Definition

-In the management dictionary, brand development is the process of retaining the consistency of a brand in terms of quality, trust, and value that customers find in the company.
+In the management dictionary, brand development is retaining a brand’s consistency in terms of quality, trust, and value that customers find in the company.
 It is the process of creating and strengthening your professional services brand.

 Its Four Phases

-• Having a Brand Strategy – How do companies introduce themselves to the market?
-What are the risks and pitfalls that should be avoided?
-And how do they maximise communication and brand exposure?
+Having a Brand Strategy: How do companies introduce themselves to the market?
+What risks and pitfalls should be avoided?
+How do they maximise communication and brand exposure?
 The strategy should be aligned with the business objectives.

-• Creating a Brand Identity – How does this company present its vision, mission, values, and beliefs?
-It should show in everything from its written content to the use of visual elements and ads.
+Creating a Brand Identity—How does this company present its vision, mission, values, and beliefs?
+These should be evident in everything from its written content to visual elements and ads.

 How to Develop Your Brand Strategy in 15 Steps

 Developing a brand strategy can be easy.
-This easy-to-follow ten-step guide summarises everything business owners should put into consideration.
+This ten-step guide summarises everything business owners should consider.

 Brand strategies are obedient followers of business strategies.
-Simply put, the nature of a business strategy determines the direction and the goals of a company.
+Simply put, the nature of a business strategy determines a company’s direction and goals.
 Thus, it’s the ultimate way to start implementing the company’s path.
 Successful brands rely on the foundations they’ve put in their business strategy in any given decision-making process.

 You should clearly articulate your brand’s mission (why you exist) and vision (where you aspire to be in the future).
 Then, you should identify the core values that guide your brand’s behaviour and decisions.
 Key elements to develop your brand identity include: